Deep Generative Models

 In this lecture, we will explore score-based generative models and their connection to diffusion models.

-Lecture 13: Probabilistic Reasoning.
+Lecture 13: Diffusion Models.

-Lecture 15: Evaluating Generative Models.
+Lecture 14: Evaluating Generative Models.

 Quantitative evaluation of generative models is a challenging task, how should we compare performance of different models?